Conference Menu

 The program will be composed of plenary, award and invited lectures (20 or 40 minutes, subject to change), oral presentations (20 minutes with a short discussion period included in this time, subject to change), poster presentations, and workshops.
 The exhibition will run from Sunday, May 24 to Tuesday, May 28.

-View Governance Meetings
+View Governance Meetings (In progress)

 Division Program Chair:

-Jerome Claverie, University of Sherbrooke
+Jérôme Claverie, University of Sherbrooke

 La chimie et le génie chimique: ça se parle aussi en français